MarianoFndz/movies/README.md

 #### Building

-For do build of application:
+For the building of application:
 ```sh
 $ npm run build
 ```